SSC CHSL Syllabus 2026: Tier 1 & Tier 2 Exam Pattern & Topic-Wise Weightage

 Module-II of Section-II (General Awareness)

-Questions test awareness of current events and scientific phenomena encountered in everyday life, expected of an educated professional.
+Questions assess your awareness of current events and the scientific principles behind everyday observations expected of a well-rounded candidate.

 1. History